 Other sections of POP! by Sam Horn delve into substantive discussions about alliteration, cadence, inflection, juxtaposition and rhythm and their importance in crafting a brand message.
 An example of alliteration used to great effect would be the brand names Best Buy, Bed, Bath and Beyond and Dunkin’ Donuts.
 But one example that most people may not have thought about is the infamous closing line of defense lawyer Johnnie Cochran during the O.J.
 Simpson murder trial.
 Cochran’s final closing statement, which some would argue may have won the case with its simplicity, was “If it doesn’t fit, you must acquit,” referring of course to the glove found at the crime scene.
 This real-world example is just one of many goldmines of inspiration found in POP!
 As a reader you realize that these techniques apply to everything in our daily lives; they are not abstract concepts used solely by marketers.

-The techniques described in POP! by Sam Horn will help you communicate your thoughts, feelings and motivations in any situation.
+The techniques described in POP!
+Create the Perfect Pitch, Title and Tagline For Anything by Sam Horn will help you communicate your thoughts, feelings and motivations in any situation.
 As such, the book offers invaluable advice on how to make your writing, your proposal, your biography “pop.”
 By following the exercises found in this book you will be on the path to success, regardless of what your goal is.
 I highly recommend POP! by Sam Horn for any marketers, writers or public speakers, but the information contained here is really for everyone.
 In fact, the book’s biggest selling point is it’s fresh, engaging content.
 This is an inspired page-turner full of real-world examples that will leave you ready to take on any creative challenge.

 For more writing- and marketing-related articles, please see: